Powder Blue Cichlid Care Guide: The Hardy Beginner Mbuna

 Tank Size

 A 55-gallon (208-liter) tank is suitable for a small species-only group.
 For a mixed mbuna community, 75 gallons (284 liters) or larger is preferred.
-As always with mbuna, horizontal space matters — a standard 4-foot tank is the minimum length you should consider.
+As always with mbuna, horizontal space matters.
+A standard 4-foot tank is the minimum length you need.

 Water Parameters